 Write ad copy for a [season/event] promotion offering [offer details] on [product/service].
 Create urgency with a deadline.
 Include the discount/value clearly.
 Target: [audience].
 Platform: [platform].
 Under 100 words.

-Our agency, Create & Grow Media, handles everything — branding, SEO, Google Ads, websites — for businesses across Sydney, Brisbane, the Gold Coast, and beyond.
+Our agency, Create & Grow Media, handles everything: branding, SEO, Google Ads, and websites for businesses across Sydney, Brisbane, the Gold Coast, and beyond.
 We have worked with Aqua First Plumbing, Cleveland Chiropractic, Total Grind N Polish, and more.

 Brand Strategy